cedricss/reactive.how/startWith.md

 - the application starts
 - after a few seconds, the toggle is turned off by the user
-- so, a first event `✘ off` is emitted
+- so, a first event `✘ false` is emitted
 - as a result, the listener turns the wifi component _off_
 - and so on...

 But, from the pure perspective of the event stream, it's not clear what is the status of the wifi component _before_ the first interaction on the toggle.
 Is the wifi _on_ by default? _off_? maybe in an _undefined/buggy_ state?

 I would like the chain of cards to be **responsible for setting the initial state** of the wifi component.
-To do so, I can add a fourth card to start with an initial `✔ on` event value:
+To do so, I can add a fourth card to start with an initial `✔ true` event value:

 > `❚ fromEvent(toggle)`<br/>
 >  ➟`❚ map(isChecked)`<br/>